steven-joruk/steven-joruk.github.io/content/cv.md

 ### Lead Software Developer, BeyondTrust 2021 - Present

-* Continue my existing responsibilities as a senior software engineer.
-* Work with other teams to evaluate the feasibility and security of upcoming features.
-* Design imminent features along with my own team and  impacted teams.
-* Evangelise good work practices - failing fast, design principles, code quality, sustainability.
-* Research upcoming technology that may help us to work smarter or that may impact our software in the future.
+* Focusing on furthering my knowledge of effective communication.
+This includes reading relevant literature and sharing experiences with my team’s architect.
+* Investigating porting C++ with Qt to Rust using an incremental approach.
+Develop proof of concepts for difficult areas, e.g. fairly low level macOS APIs and a sudo plugin.
+* Designed and implemented a privileged daemon to add support for macOS to BeyondTrust’s PasswordSafe product.
+This is written in Rust and has very high test coverage using the mockall crate and custom Open Directory FFI bindings.
+* Designed and implemented additional protections for sudo commands on macOS, which suffer from a time-of-check time-of-use (TOCTOU) vulnerability.
+This uses the Endpoint
+Security framework.
+* Designed and implemented anti-tamper protection using the Endpoint Security framework.
+This involves preventing launchd and privileged users from stopping protected processes and modifying protected files, while still allowing legitimate actions from MDMs and the OS.

 ### Senior Software Engineer, BeyondTrust 2018 - 2021

-* Develop and maintain ‘Privilege Management for macOS’ as part of an agile team, which allows businesses to empower their users without giving them admin accounts.
+* Worked as part of an agile product team that regularly interacts with 4 other agile teams.
+The macOS product is installed on hundreds of thousands of user’s computers.
+It enables least-privilege security by allowing standard users to perform specific privileged actions and restricting unwanted actions
 * Ported the same product to Linux.
 * Implemented a Finder extension to allow standard users to install and remove application bundles.
-* Moved a core section of the code to a privileged XPC helper, improving security and parallelism.
+* Factored out a core section of code to a privileged XPC helper.
-* Helped drastically improve our automated tests.
-* Investigated using Rust for its root daemon.
+* Helped bring our unit test count from 0 to 400, and our system test count from around 20 to 240.
+Coverage is around 80% when considering both suites.

 ### Senior Software Developer, TouchStar Technologies: 2011 - 2018

-* Manage and maintain the development infrastructure which includes Gitlab, MantisBT, Gerrit, Jenkins, Ubuntu Server, BitBucket, containers (LXC) and a custom automated build system.
 * Bring up and maintain BSPs targeting ARM used internationally in a wide range of environments, such as airplanes, trains, trucks, warehouses and explosive atmospheres:
-  + Windows Compact Edition (WinCE) 5, 6, 7 development for PXA255, PXA270 and OMAP3.
+  * Windows Compact Edition for PXA255, PXA270 and OMAP3.
-  + Android 2.3, 5, 6 (Gingerbread, Lollipop, Marshmallow) development for OMAP3 and i.
-MX6 with kernel versions 2.6, 3.10 and 4.1.
+  * Android development for OMAP3 and i.MX6.
 * Driver development and debugging of GPIO expanders, I2C, SPI, Bluetooth, WiFi, Ethernet, GPRS/3G, SDIO, SDHC, UARTs, USB, touch screens, battery gas gauges, CPLDs, accelerometers, graphics and micro controllers.
-* Improve quality through designing and implementing code review, continuous integration and semi-automated testing.
-* Assist the applications department with debugging and optimisations, for example I reduced a national delivery company’s on-device parcel parsing time from several hours to 30 seconds.
+* Assist the applications team with debugging and optimisations.
+In one case was able to reduce a national delivery company’s on-device parcel parsing time from several hours to 30 seconds by interning strings.
-* Taught colleagues new technologies and development tools, such as Linux and Git.

 ### Graduate Software Engineer: 2010 - 2011